EBIBioStudies/BioStudySubmProxy/README.md

 #BioStudySubmProxy server

-BioStudy Submission Proxy is a tool
+A proxy server for BioStudies Submission Tool.

 ##### Configure the project